IABTechLab/uid2docs/docs/ref-info/updates-doc.md

 1 August 2023

-A new guide for publishers who want to integrate with UID2 and generate UID2 tokens (advertising tokens) to be passed by Prebid in the RTB bid stream.
+A new guide for publishers who want to integrate with UID2 and generate UID2 tokens (advertising tokens) to be passed by Prebid in the RTB bidstream.

 For details, see [UID2 Integration Overview for Prebid.js](../guides/integration-prebid.md). [doc name updated]-->